 time, even to collect clothes or other personal belongings.

 After serving you with a Notice to Leave, the park owner/manager may make an urgent application to the Tribunal to have you evicted.
-If you receive a Notice to Leave you should contact the Tenants Union as soon as possible.
+If you receive a Notice to Leave you should contact us as soon as possible.

 If you own your caravan and you want to sell it, you can transfer your caravan park residency rights to the purchaser by using a Transfer of Residency Rights form.
 Consumer Affairs Victoria 1300 55 81 81 (local call charge) can send you the Transfer of Residency Rights form.

 At the start of your residency the park owner/manager must give you a statement which tells you the amount they will charge you if they sell your caravan for you.